crazyhottommy/scRNAseq-analysis-notes/README.md

 * [A Single-Cell Sequencing Guide for Immunologists](https://www.frontiersin.org/articles/10.3389/fimmu.2018.02425/full)
 * [Multi-omics integration in the age of million single-cell data](https://www.nature.com/articles/s41581-021-00463-x) Nature reviews

+### database

+* [CuratedAtlasQueryR](https://stemangiola.github.io/CuratedAtlasQueryR/) is a query interface that allow the programmatic exploration and retrieval of the harmonised, curated and reannotated CELLxGENE single-cell human cell atlas.
+Data can be retrieved at cell, sample, or dataset levels based on filtering criteria.

 ### scRNAseq experimental design
 * [paper: Design and Analysis of Single-Cell Sequencing Experiments](https://www.cell.com/cell/fulltext/S0092-8674(15)01353-7)
 * [paper: Experimental design for single-cell RNA sequencing](https://academic.oup.com/bfg/article/17/4/233/4604806)